AlvinManojAlex/Leet-Pulse/README.md

 <h1 align="center">Leet-Pulse</h1>

 Chrome extension.
 Tracks LeetCode activity for watchlist of usernames.
-Polls hourly, shows feed in popup ("user1 solved 2 mediums").
+Polls hourly, shows feed in popup.
 No notifications and Local storage only.

 ## Setup